| | | | |

 • Mix the color into the dry cookie crumbs.

-• Spread the mixture onto a baking sheet and bake at the 180F for about 30 minutes or until dry.
+• Spread the mixture onto a baking sheet and bake at 180F for about 30 minutes or until dry.

 How to make Cookie Moss